Content of Program

 Length of Program

-Students typically start studying for the MCAT no later than three and a half months before they intend to take the official test.
-Because students’ science backgrounds vary considerably, longer programs may be advisable.
-Diagnostic tests and other considerations allow us to customize an academic plan responsive to each student’s particular needs.
+Students typically start preparing for the SSAT several months before they intend to take the official test.
+Diagnostic test results and other considerations allow us to design an appropriate program for the individual student.

 What Kind of Exam Is It?

 - The SSAT is used for admission to many independent (private) middle schools and high schools.

 - The SSAT format for all students is the same, but the content is adjusted for different grade levels:

 - Lower Test is for students currently in grades 5-7

 - Upper Test is for students currently in grades 8-11